Howard Chang

 Faculty, Biostatistics and Bioinformatics

 My primary research interest is in the development and application of statistical methods for analyzing complex spatial-temporal exposure and health data.
-Our current projects focus on two broad areas of population health: (1) exposure assessment for air quality and extreme weather events, especially under a changing climate, and (2) health effect estimation and impact assessment leveraging large databases, such as birth/death certificates, hospital billing records, electronic health records, and disease surveilleince systems.
-I also have collaborative experience in ecology, infectious disease, social epidemiology, and community intervention trials.
+I also conduct original epidemologic investigations on health effects of environmental exposures, including air pollution, heat, and the built environment.
+Our current projects fall under two broad themes: (1) health effect estimation and impact assessment leveraging large databases, such as birth/death certificates, hospital discharge records, electronic health records, and disease surveillance systems, and (2) exposure assessment for air quality and extreme weather events, especially under a changing climate.

 [Google Scholar] [CV]